The Urban Commuter course takes riders on a range of urban roads and intersections, corners, and riding exercises in a carpark.

-Courses are run in small groups, up to 6 trainees to 1 instructor.
-Across the training session, this allows for individual tuition and feedback to help each rider improve.
+Courses are run in small groups, which allows for individual tuition and feedback to help each rider improve.

-Courses are mostly riding, with the first part of the day including introductions and some discussion, so as soon as you start riding you have some additional knowledge and skills to put into practise straight away.
+The first part of the course includes introductions and some discussion, so as soon as you start riding you have some additional knowledge and skills to put into practise.

 Topics may include: